OdyAsh/OdyAsh-Notes/Sciences/Social Sciences/Psychology/Psychology Jargon.md

 * Obtaining personal and group data in order to classify people and populations according to varying criteria, to determine who should be targeted for special treatment, suspicion, eligibility, inclusion, etc.
 * Unequal treatment of different groups of people which produces unfavorable outcomes for those who are ultimately disenfranchised (i.e., deprived) by being placed at the bottom of the sorting.

+## Fun Facts

+The first time I've heard about "social sorting" as in Kurzgesagt's [video](https://youtu.be/fuFlMtZmvY0?t=260): "The Internet is Worse Than Ever – Now What?"